LaunchCode-Education-Archived/lc101-unit4-portland/objectives/README.md

 * Start first working prototype

 Technical

+* Describe the general principles of software testing
+* Create a basic acceptance test plan from project requirements
 * Use step-by-step process for class and method definition - the Rigorous Method Creation Process (RMCP)
 * Use the RMCP in technical interview pair programming and whiteboarding
 * Use the RMCP to develop unit tests

 ### Week 4

-Job Readiness
+Job Track

-* Understand and practice soft skills in interviews
+* Understand and practice business networking

 Group Project